Meet the Principal of ASU Prep Phoenix

 The initial 45 hours of the Prep Reading Endorsements are scheduled from August 2023 to May 2024, with the next 45-hour segment happening in the subsequent year for a total of 90 hours, further enhancing student-centered learning opportunities.

 ASU Prep’s Science of Reading training program represents a forward-thinking and proactive approach to addressing literacy challenges in education.
-ASU Prep aims to transform students’ reading outcomes and equip educators with the skills to meet the diverse needs of each individual student.
+ASU Prep aims to transform students’ reading outcomes and equip educators with the skills to meet the wide needs of each individual student.
 As the program continues to evolve and gather data, its impact on students’ literacy development will become increasingly evident.

 For more information about ASU Prep’s training programs, including the Science of Reading training program, visit asuprepdigital.org/professional-development.